 Students spend an average of 40 hours a week attending lectures and tutorials and participating in laboratory workshops, and undertake independent study.

 A combination of end-of-trimester written examinations and continuous assessment is used.
 In third and fourth year, you’ll complete comprehensive research projects.

-The Human Nutrition Programme at UCD is accredited by the Association for Nutrition.
+The Human Nutrition course at UCD is accredited by the Association for Nutrition.